 Visit Rincon de la Vieja: Rincon de la Vieja national park is located close to Coco and is a great place to spend a day hiking.
 You can go with a guide, but you are also able to pay to enter the park and hike on your own.

 PLAYAS DEL COCO PHOTO BREAK!

 PLAYAS DEL COCO BUDGET TRAVEL GUIDE - FIND ACCOMMODATIONS

 Villa del Sueno: Super great hotel on Playa Hermosa (amazing beach near Coco).
 This is a bit more pricey than the other options (approximately $60 a night) but it is really nice.
 Breakfast is included and there is a pool on site.

 Aparthotel Toro Blanco: Apartment hotel with a pool.
 This place is pretty basic, but it is close to the beach and every apartment has a kitchen.

 Hotel M&M Beach Hotel: Basic hotel located across from the beach.
 Breakfast is included and there is a kitchen that all the guests can use.
 There isn’t air conditioning, but they have plenty of fans in every room which you can point at your bed while sleeping.

 There are not a whole lot of great hotel options in Playas del Coco.
 If you are interested in staying in this area we suggest checking out nearby Playa Hermosa (to the north) and Playa Flamingo (to the south).
 Another great option is Airbnb.
 We have had great luck with Airbnb in Costa Rica.
 You can read our guide to using Airbnb here.

-PLAYAS DEL COCO GUIDE: PLACES TO EAT
+PLAYAS DEL COCO BUDGET TRAVEL GUIDE - PLACES TO EAT

 Soda La Teresita: Super good typical Costa Rican food at a great price.